 My first project was to gather evidence to inform how lipids management can be optimised for underserved populations, especially those socio-economically disadvantaged in the region.
 Mental health was a stand out issue for them associated with everything that goes on in their daily lives.
 The combined ARC and AHSN teams effectively plugged me into key individuals and organisations such as the North of England Commissioning Support Unit (NECS) and Health Equality for Ethnically Minoritised Communities (Haref) who have been actively working together to support underserved populations during the pandemic.
 Connecting with the right people in these organisations via the ARC and AHSN was critical to reaching the population that we were targeting in a timely way.

-Linked to being part of the NHS Benenfical Changes Network (BCN), a joint ARC and AHSN project was funded by the national NHS Insights Prioritisation Programme (NIPP).
+Linked to being part of the NHS Beneficial Changes Network (BCN), a joint ARC and AHSN project was funded by the national NHS Insights Prioritisation Programme (NIPP).
 This project aimed to evaluate a digitally deployed, GP remote consultation video intervention aiming to reduce opioid prescribing in primary care.
 In response to the impact of Coronavirus (COVID-19), a new process was initiated involving text messaging a video communicating the rationale for reducing opioid use, and seeking feedback from patients on whether they would like support.
 This project evaluates the potential benefits, risks and economic consequences of broader implementation in 100 GP practices across the region.
 It also helps to address health inequalities given the fact that opioid prescribing rates are disproportionately high in the North of England.
 The evidence produced will invariably be relevant for other regions to replicate this work to better manage opioid prescribing.

 Being able to tap into established networks and collaborations with key individuals, I was very much motivated to focus on making a difference in health services for underserved populations.
 I was greatly supported by both the ARC and the AHSN who connected me with senior academics, clinicians, PPIE partners, data processors and the leading mental health trust – Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (CNTW).
 This enabled me to form a fabulous project team in terms of expertise clinically and methodologically linking both the North East and North Cumbria and Greater Manchester regions, for a project funded by National Institute for Health and Care Research (NIHR), which is looking at establishing culturally competent mental health services.
 The intention is to focus on ethnic minorities with mental health difficulties who live in the North East and Greater Manchester.
 To me, creating a great team is half of the battle, with support from both the ARC and the AHSN, I feel that I can almost reach everybody!